-4. Quinoa is perfect for people who are gluten intolerant
+4. It’s perfect for people who are gluten intolerant

-In fact, in large stores you can even find quinoa-based pasta substitutes.
+In fact, in large stores you can even find it made into pasta substitutes.
 They are delicious and practical like regular pasta but won’t cause health problems.

-Just one cup of quinoa provides a third of the manganese you need daily.
+Just one cup of this plant provides a third of the manganese you need daily.
 Although people don’t talk about manganese very often, it’s very important if you want your metabolism to work like it should.

 This element also enables your body to absorb enzymes and antioxidants.
 Therefore, if you’re trying to improve your diet, you should pay special attention to manganese.

-We already know that iron is essential for our bodies.
+We already know that iron is essential for your body.
 It helps in important functions, like the creation of hemoglobin and the distribution of oxygen via your bloodstream.

-Therefore, eating foods rich in iron is crucial, and one of the options is quinoa.
-To keep you from getting bored of quinoa, remember that you can consume the sprouts and leaves as well.
+Therefore, eating foods rich in iron is crucial, and this plant is a great option.
+To keep you from getting bored of it, remember that you can consume the sprouts and leaves as well.
 Add them to your salads along with or in place of spinach.

-A cup of cooked quinoa provides almost a third of the amount of magnesium you need per day.
+A cup of this food cooked provides almost a third of the amount of magnesium you need per day.
 This essential element helps over 300 enzymes do their jobs, and is found in healthy cells.

 Low levels of magnesium can cause: